by Jeff Deiss

 Medicare Advantage plan members still pay Part B premiums (and any related surcharges), but they can’t buy a Medigap policy and usually don’t need to buy a Part D plan.
 So the monthly premiums might be lower without a Part D and Medigap plan, but out-of-pocket costs can be higher (due to deductibles, coinsurance and co-payments).

-Original Medicare typically has higher premiums and does not cover vision, dental and hearing, but when combined with a comprehensive Medicare Supplement plan, your premiums cover the majority all of your health insurance expenses.
+Traditional Medicare typically has higher premiums and does not cover vision, dental and hearing, but when combined with a comprehensive Medicare Supplement plan, your premiums cover the majority all of your health insurance expenses.
 So you don’t have to shop from year-to-year (other than your Part D plan) or worry that your doctors are no longer “in-network” in your plan.
-As a result, original Medicare can have fewer “moving parts” vs. Medicare Advantage plans.
+As a result, traditional Medicare can have fewer “moving parts” vs. Medicare Advantage plans.

 Medicare Advantage plans are issued by private insurance companies, which can set their own deductibles, co-payments, coinsurance amounts and networks of providers.
 These variables can vary widely from plan to plan and company to company from year to year.
 So some homework is required to choose a plan and it can be complicated to know if you are getting a good deal.